webdriverio/webdriverio/GOVERNANCE.md

 Contributors are community members who contribute in concrete ways to the project, most often in the form of code and/or documentation.
 Anyone can become a Contributor, and contributions can take many forms.
 There is no expectation of commitment to the project, no specific skill requirements, and no selection process.

-Contributors have read-only access to source code and so submit changes via pull requests.
+Contributors have read-only access to source code and to submit changes via pull requests.
 Contributor pull requests have their contribution reviewed and merged by a TSC member.
 TSC members and Committers work with Contributors to review their code and prepare it for merging.

 As Contributors gain experience and familiarity with the project, their profile within, and commitment to, the community will increase.
 At some stage, they may find themselves being nominated for committership by an existing Committer.